 SMU policy and federal and state law

-SMUís Title IX Harassment Policy strictly prohibits sexual misconduct.
+Sexual misconduct is prohibited by SMU’s Title IX Harassment Policy, Policy 2.5.1, and the federal law Title IX of the Education Amendments of 1972.
 Students found responsible for sexual misconduct face disciplinary sanctions up to and including expulsion from the University.

 Sexual harassment includes unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature that has the effect of creating an intimidating, hostile or offensive working or academic environment.